Fast construction of irreducible polynomials over finite fields: Preliminary algebraic and geometric results

-It is thus enough to compute the minimal polynomial of the sum or the product of $\alpha_1$ and $\alpha_2$.
-For this task, one may follow work by Bostan, Flajolet, Salvy and Schost~\cite{BoFlSaSc06}, based on algorithms for symmetric power sums due to Kaltofen and Pan \cite{KP} and Sch\"onhage \cite{Sch}.
+It is thus enough to compute the minimal polynomial of the sum, resp. the product, of $\alpha_1$ and $\alpha_2$.
+For this task, one may follow works by Bostan, Flajolet, Salvy and Schost~\cite{BoFlSaSc06}, based on algorithms for symmetric power sums due to Kaltofen and Pan~\cite{KP} and Sch\"onhage~\cite{Sch}.
+The resulting polynomial is called the \textit{composed sum}, resp. the \textit{composed product}, of $f_1$ and $f_2$.
 See also \cite{G}.
-This yields an algorithm with a quasi-linear time complexity in $d_1d_2$.
+This yields an algorithm with a quasi-linear time complexity in $d_1d_2$. \end{proof}